GREGORY SMITH, ESQ. Protecting the rights of Connecticut's students and teachers

-From his office in Ridgefield Gregory Smith concentrates on issues in school and education law.
-He advises students and teachers on their rights and represents their interests in courts and hearings throughout Connecticut.
+From his office in Ridgefield Gregory Smith pursues the interest of students and teachers in courts and hearings throughout the state.

 Recent cases include: